eltoroit/LDS_Interview/interview.md

 **READER:** Shortcut?

-**EL TORO:** Yes, because you can also ddo it the long way by typing `data.fields.Birthdate.value`.
+**EL TORO:** Yes, because you can also do it the long way by typing `data.fields.Birthdate.value`.
 Which actually brings me to the next lines in the code.

 **READER:** The lines that look like this `import FIELD_Contact_* from '@salesforce/schema/Contact.*';`?

-**EL TORO:** Exactly, it's a lot better to use this format when refernecing the fields rather than hard coding the name of the fields in the code because this format is actually compiled.
+**EL TORO:** Exactly, it's a lot better to use this format when referencing the fields rather than hard coding their names in the code because this format is actually verified at compilation time.

 **READER:** Nice!
 I also see there is a function imported named `getFieldDisplayValue`.
 What is this about?